 2. Complete Your Financial Aid File

-After we receive a copy of your FAFSA or WASFA, we will notify you via email to login to your ctcLink financial aid Portal where you can download the documents required to complete your financial aid file.
+After we receive a copy of your FAFSA or WASFA, we will notify you via email to login to your ctcLink financial aid Portal if there are any documents required to complete your financial aid file.

 - Your ctcLink student account will list any documents (To-Do List items) we need from you and what (if any) additional actions you must take.